paduagroup/clandpol/README.md

 ## Tutorial

 These are instructions on how to build an initial configuration for a polarisable system composed of molecules, ions or materials.

 To perform the simulation of a polarisable system, the `USER-DRUDE` package should be enabled during LAMMPS compilation.

-Two systems, 1-butyl-3-methylimidazolium dicyanamide ([C4C1im][DCA]) and
-ethylammonium nitrate (EAN), are considered as examples of aprotic and protic ionic liquids, respectively.
+Two systems, 1-butyl-3-methylimidazolium dicyanamide ([C4C1im][DCA]) and ethylammonium nitrate (EAN), are considered as examples of aprotic and protic ionic liquids, respectively.

 ### Example 1.
 Aprotic ionic liquid

 The input files for a system consisting of one [C4C1im]+ cation and one [DCA]- anion can be found in the `example_il/` folder.

-#### 1. Create input files for a non-polarizable system
+#### 1.1 Create input files for a non-polarizable system

 Use `fftool` to create `data.lmp`, `in.lmp` and `pair.lmp` files.
-A separate `pair.lmp` file containing all i-j pair coefficients is required for future procedures and can be created using the `-a` option of `fftool`.
-The detailed instructions on how to use `fftool` can be found [here](https://github.com/agiliopadua/fftool).
+A separate `pair.lmp` file containing all i-j pair coefficients will be required later and can be created using the `-a` option of `fftool`.
+Detailed instructions on how to use `fftool` can be found [here](https://github.com/agiliopadua/fftool).

     fftool 1 c4c1im.zmat 1 dca.zmat -b 20
     packmol < pack.inp
     fftool 1 c4c1im.zmat 1 dca.zmat -b 20 -a -l

-#### 2. Add Drude induced dipoles to LAMMPS data file
+#### 1.2 Add Drude induced dipoles to LAMMPS data file

-    python polarizer.py c4c1im.zmat dca.zmat -f alpha.ff -q -id data.lmp -od data-p.lmp
+    polarizer.py c4c1im.zmat dca.zmat -f alpha.ff -q -id data.lmp -od data-p.lmp

-The script requires a file containing the specification of Drude induced dipoles according to the following format, and specified with the `-f` option:
+The `polarizer` script requires an input file (`-f` option) with parameter for Drude induced dipoles in the format:

     # alpha.ff
     type  dm/u  dq/e  k/(kJ/molA2)  alpha/A3  thole